 Care for them unconditionally but hold them accountable.

-Given them voice but be the leader.
+Give them a voice to be a leader.

 Refers to putting well-being principles into practice.

 A contextual approach is based on the principle that behaviour occurs within, and is influenced by, specific contexts, one component of which is given in the client’s experience.

 Restorative practice is a strategy that seeks to repair relationships that have been damaged, including those damaged through bullying.
 It does this by bringing about a sense of remorse and restorative action on the part of the protagonist and forgiveness by the survivor.

 Reflective practice can be a very useful tool in learning as it allows one to recognise one's own strengths and weaknesses, to guide and promote ongoing learning.
 Through reflection one develops one's skills in self-directed learning, improving motivation, the quality of self-care and the care one is able to provide for others.

 Unconditional Positive Regard

 Practicing unconditional positive regard means respecting and accepting others as they are, without evaluation or judgement.
 This approach is often used in client-centred therapy and practice.